Meek's Cutoff (film): Plot

-A small group of settlers travelling across the Oregon High Desert in 1845 suspect that their guide, Stephen Meek, may not know the area well enough to plot a safe and certain route.
+A small group of settlers traveling across the Oregon High Desert in 1845 suspect that their guide, Stephen Meek, may not know the area well enough to plot a safe and certain route.
 A journey that was supposed to take two weeks, via what became known as the Meek Cutoff, stretches into five.
 With no clear sense of where they are going, tensions rise as water and food run low.
 The wives look on, unable to participate in the decision making, as their husbands discuss how long they should continue to follow Meek.

 The dynamics of power shift when they capture a Cayuse man and hold him in the hope he will lead them to a source of water, despite Meek's wish to kill him at once.
 Meek argues that the man cannot be trusted, but the group by now have no confidence in Meek.
 Later, when Meek prepares to shoot the captive, Emily Tetherow intervenes.
 In the end, after the group encounters the positive sign of a tree, Meek submits to majority opinion.
 The fate of the group is left ambiguous as the Cayuse man continues to walk on.